Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-\end{theorem} \begin{proof} This is a direct consequence of the fact that, at time $t$, the latest finished SH was run with a budget of at least $t/4$.
-The full proof can be found in Appendix~\ref{app-sec-2}. \end{proof}
+simultaneously for all $T\ge\hTT{\max_{i\ge g(\eps)+1}\frac{i}{\Delta_i^2}}$ \end{theorem} This is a direct consequence of the fact that at time $t$, the latest finished SH was run with a budget of at least $t/4$.
+The full proof is in Appendix~\ref{app-sec-2}.